Aishwaryape/Aishwaryape/README.md

 ### Hi there 👋

 I am Aishwarya Pendkar.
-My main interest lies in Data Science and Computer vision.
+My main interest lies in Python,Django and Data science.
 I also have basic knowledge of Deep learning and Machine Learning.
 I am always curious to learn something new.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ML ,python and computer vision Based Projects.
+- 🔭 I’m currently working on ML ,python,Django and computer vision Based Projects.
 - 🌱 I’m currently learning Data Science and NLP
 - 👯 I’m looking to collaborate on Machine Learning and Data Science
 - 🤔 I’m looking for help with Web Development